rezarajan/sdc-behavioral-cloning/report.md

 #### 1. An appropriate model architecture has been employed

-The general structure of the model used in this project is similar to the NVIDIA's [model](https://developer.nvidia.com/blog/deep-learning-self-driving-cars/), but uses:
+The general structure of the model used in this project is similar to NVIDIA's [model](https://developer.nvidia.com/blog/deep-learning-self-driving-cars/), but uses:

 * Max-Pooling after each convolution layer
 * Smaller fully-connected layers
 * Two dropout layers and
 * Only 1 output for steering angle

+A visualization of the network's structure is shown below:

 <img src='./report_files/neural_net.svg' title='Neural Network Architecture' height=500/>